TRUSTLab/LabMain/Handbook/vacation-and-time-off.md

 > Arrangements for a leave of absence are made between the graduate assistant and that assistant's supervisor.
 When a graduate student employee needs to be absent either for personal reasons or illness, the supervisor should be understanding and accommodating to that need.
 At the same time, the graduate assistant should attempt to plan personal leave so that it does not interfere with or cause neglect of the duties associated with his or her appointment.
 Supervisors of graduate assistants are responsible for ensuring that their assistants do not exceed reasonable limits for leave.

 [ISU Policy Library](http://www.policy.iastate.edu/policy/leave/vacation)

+## Remote Work

+The lab recognizes the need to spend time with family, and the hardships involved in international travel.
+Reasonable accomidations will be made, if discussed in advance, for remote work arrangements during the holidays so long as students continue to demonstrate successful progress on all degree and assistantship objectives and deliverables.